 - Dry cough

 - Clubbing of fingertips and nails (become large, blunt, and rounded)

 - Tiredness and weakness

 How is pulmonary fibrosis diagnosed?
 Your healthcare provider will check your oxygen level to see if you need extra oxygen.
 You may also need any of the following:

 Blood tests may show damage to your organs from a lack of oxygen.

 Pulmonary function tests (PFTs) will show how much oxygen your body is getting.
 You breathe into a mouthpiece connected to a machine.
 The machine measures how much air you breathe in and out over a certain amount of time.

 A CT scan , or CAT scan, is a type of x-ray that uses a computer to take pictures of your lungs.
 The pictures may show tissue damage.
-You may be given a dye before the pictures are taken to help caregivers see your lungs better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see your lungs better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 An echocardiogram is a type of ultrasound used to check for high blood pressure in your lungs and heart.
 It may also show damage to your heart tissue.

 A lung biopsy may be needed to confirm that you have pulmonary fibrosis.
 A sample of your lung tissue is sent to a lab for tests.